devitocodespro/Rice-Workshop-2022/README.md

 2.95 s with `NvidiaCompiler`
 ```

-You can edit the generated file and test your changes thanks to the "JIT
+You can edit the generated file and test your changes through to the "JIT
 backdoor" -- a mechanism in Devito that allows users and developers to test
-their own hacks directly without having to interfere with the Devito compiler.
+their hacks directly without having to interfere with the Devito compiler.
 So, make your edits, save the file, and re-run as:

 ```
 DEVITO_JIT_BACKDOOR=1 python run.py -d 412 423 476 -tn 200
 ```

-You may start, for example, by adding a `printf` prior to the time loop, just
+You may start, for example, by adding a `printf` before the time loop, just
 to get familiar with this feature.

 More on the JIT backdoor available
 [here](https://github.com/devitocodes/devito/wiki/FAQ#can-i-manually-modify-the-c-code-generated-by-devito-and-test-these-modifications).

-### On the CUDA backend

-At the time of this training session, the CUDA backend in DevitoPRO is still in
-its infancy.
-It will generate functioning code for the TTI demo, but
-performance-wise it is still borked in all sort of ways.
-This makes it an
-interesting starting point for a performance optimization exercise based on
-profiling (NVidia NSight Compute) and manual hacking via the JIT backdoor.

 ### NVidia training